TamilnesanFull/prettier-demo-check/README.md

 pnpm dev
 ```

-Build the app for production:
+Build the app for production

 ```bash
 pnpm build